thebigfilecom/thebigfile-com-dev/submodules/internetidentity/README.md

 ---

-Internet Identity is an authentication service for the [Internet Computer][ic].
+Internet Identity is an authentication service for the [BigFile][ic].
 It is the authentication system that allows hundreds of thousands of users to log in to Dapps like [Distrikt], [DSCVR] and more.

 Internet Identity is: